 - Firm chocolate topping

 Most vegan caramel slice recipes using coconut condensed milk are TOO gooey and runny and cannot be kept out of the fridge for very long.
 However, this recipe is stable at room temperature for at least a few hours, thanks to the high amount of butter.

 This isn't the most healthy caramel slice recipe but we're going for tradition here.
-If you're after a healthy vegan caramel slice packed with nuts and dates, check out my caramel slice recipe from my cookbook.
+If you're after a healthy vegan caramel slice packed with nuts and dates, check out the caramel slice recipe from my cookbook.

 Making the shortcrust base

 This is the easy part!
 Add all ingredients to a food processor and blitz until combined.
 Depending on your ingredients, you may need to add a little more flour or water to get that ideal cookie texture.
 Alternatively, you can use a bowl and a pastry cutter (or your hands).

 Press the mixture into a square baking tin and press it down.
 Prick it with a fork (to allow air to escape when baking).

 Then bake the crust until slightly golden brown.
 It's normal for the base to shrink a little.

 I won't lie - making caramel (vegan or not) is an art as temperatures and consistencies are particular.
 I've tried making caramel over 20 times, half of the time without using a thermometer or the 'soft / hard ball' method.